Produce

 Room Temperature Safety

-The 2-hour rule applies: Do not leave perishable foods, including fresh or cooked mushrooms, at room temperature for more than 2 hours.
-If the ambient temperature is above 90°F (32°C), discard after 1 hour.
+Perishable foods, including fresh mushrooms, should not be left at room temperature for more than 2 hours.
+If the ambient temperature is above 90°F (32°C), this time is reduced to 1 hour.

 The 'Danger Zone' for bacterial growth is between 40°F (4°C) and 140°F (60°C).